 If you are designing anything in colour, you should be familiar with the two most common colour models: RGB and CMYK.
-For most day-to-day design intents and purposes, what you really need to know is that RGB colour is used for digital communications, like television or websites and CMYK is used for stuff made for print, like brochures, flyers, presentation folders, etc.
+For most day-to-day design intents and purposes, what you really need to know is that RGB colour is used for digital, like social media and websites and CMYK is used for print, like brochures, flyers, presentation folders, etc.

-RGB stands for the colours red, green, and blue, the colours widely recognised in design fields as the primary colours.
-The RGB model is known as an additive model, where colours are added together to make up what we see on the screen.
-Basically, pixels on a television set or computer monitor create tiny pixels that, if viewed under a magnifying glass, are one of those three colours.
-Light is projected through them, blending the colours on the eye’s retina to create the desired colours.
+RGB stands for the colours red, green, and blue, widely recognised in design fields as the primary colours.
+The RGB model is known as an additive model, where colours are added together to make up what we see on a screen.
+Basically, on a television set or computer monitor there are tiny pixels, light is projected through them, blending the colours on the eye’s retina to create the desired colours.

-CMYK, on the other hand, stands for the colours cyan, magenta, yellow, and black.
+CMYK stands for the colours cyan, magenta, yellow, and black.
 CMYK is a subtractive model.
 This gets a bit complicated, but the idea with subtractive models like CMYK is that colours from the spectrum are subtracted from natural white light into pigments or dyes.
-These pigments, then, are printed onto paper in tiny little cyan, magenta, yellow, and black dots.
-If you are struggling to design for print then we advise speaking to the printing supplier before starting your design, as colours can also depend on the types of finishes you are having on the print such as Matt Lamination, Gloss Lamination, Spot UV and so on.
+These pigments, are printed onto paper in tiny little cyan, magenta, yellow, and black dots.

 The difference between CMYK and RGB

 As hinted in the previous section, CMYK (also known as 4-colour printing) is the recommended colour system for any material that will be printed.
 This includes business cards, brochures, letterheads, and any other business collateral.
 Printing an RGB file can result in drastic colour changes from screen to paper.